FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 ## Execution

 1. From the command line, navigate to your `project` folder.
+   - (In the example, the absolute path would be `/storage/fazal/projects/20220101_SequencingData`.)

 2. Repeat steps 3 through 6 for each location and condition subfolder in your `rawdata` folder.